Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 GetComponent<SpriteRenderer>().sortingOrder = 0;

-// Disable the movement flag
+// Stop movement

 canMoveToPos = false;